rayanestefani8-collab/bibliogram.koplugin/README.md

 ---

-**BiblioGram** — Your Telegram library on Kobo, without intermediaries.
+**BiblioGram** — Your Telegram library on Kobo,kindle without intermediaries.